cmeeren/Faqt/README.md

 ## Documentation

-See [DOCUMENTATION.md](DOCUMENTATION.md) for additional details, such as instructions on writing your own assertions, how to use the optional `ignore` operator, customizing the output format, security considerations, and a FAQ.
+See [DOCUMENTATION.md](DOCUMENTATION.md) for additional details, such as instructions on writing your own assertions, how to use the optional `%` operator (alias for `ignore`), customizing the output format, security considerations, and a FAQ.